Texas abortion ban has 'vast psychological consequences' | DW | 13.09.2021

 In the Texas of 39 years ago, the only roadblock Sam had to face was money.
 She didn't ask her mother, "not because I was afraid my mom would judge me, but because I didn't want to hurt her feelings.
 I thought maybe she would've been sad that I didn't want to keep the baby."

-Instead, the young woman turned to the owner of the bar that she and her friends hung out at for help, and he gave her the $300 (€255 with today's conversion rates) she needed.
-She drove herself to the clinic, had the abortion and went home.
+Instead, the young woman turned to the owner of the bar that she and her friends hung out at for help, and he gave her the $300 (€255 at today's conversion rates) she needed.
+She drove herself to the clinic, had the abortion, and went home.

 "It was never a question whether I had the power, ability and legal standing to do it," Sam said.

-On September 1 of this year, Senate Bill 8 went into effect in the second largest state in the US.
+On September 1 of this year, Senate Bill 8 went into effect in the second-largest state in the United States.

-It's known as the "Heartbeat Bill," because it bans any abortions as soon as cardiac activity can be detected in the fetus ― that's usually around the six-week mark.
+It's also known as the "heartbeat bill" because it bans any abortions as soon as cardiac activity can be detected in the fetus ― which is usually around the six-week mark.

-Some women do not know they are pregnant at this early stage.
+Many women may not know they are pregnant at such an early stage.

-There are few exceptions under the new Texan law.
+There are few exceptions under the new Texas law.
 Abortions are not allowed for women who get pregnant through rape or by an act of incest.
-The law also discounts medical conditions that can complicate a pregnancy, such as diabetes.
+The law also makes no exception for medical conditions that can complicate a pregnancy, such as diabetes.

-Abortions can only be considered if the woman's life is at risk, or the pregnancy will cause her major physical harm.
+Abortions may only be considered if the woman's life is at risk, or if the pregnancy would cause her major physical harm.

-The US Justice Department has attempted to sue Texas in a bid to stop the law from being enacted.
-But at the time of writing, the law holds, making Texas the US state with the most extreme restrictions on abortions.
+After the US Supreme Court refused to hear the case, the US Justice Department is suing Texas in a bid to stop the law from being enacted.
+But at the time of writing, the law holds ― making Texas the US state with the most extreme restrictions on abortions.

 Experts say that limiting a pregnant person's choices this way can be detrimental to their mental health.

-"Psychologically speaking, it's important that a person perceives themselves as having agency" in a situation, like having to decide how to proceed with a pregnancy, says Heike Makoschey-Weiß, a gynecologist and psychotherapist in Germany.
+"Psychologically speaking, it's important that a person perceives themselves as having agency" in such a situation, which means the ability to decide how to proceed with a pregnancy, says Heike Makoschey-Weiss, a gynecologist and psychotherapist in Germany.

-In Makoschey-Weiß's professional experience, some women struggle after an abortion when they feel they lacked the time to consider their options before going through with it.
+In Makoschey-Weiss' professional experience, some women struggle after an abortion when they feel they lacked the time to consider their options before going through with it.

 "People have problems dealing with it if they have to make an ad-hoc decision, if it feels like something that's happened to them," the doctor told DW.
-They might wonder about the "what-ifs" later, she said.
+They might wonder about the "what-ifs" later, she pointed out.

-Women who aren't rushed and make their decision with certainty, might still "go through a phase of grief," says Makoschey-Weiß.
+Women who aren't rushed and make their decision with certainty might still "go through a phase of grief," says Makoschey-Weiss.
 "That's normal.
 As is feeling relief [after an abortion] at not having to be afraid anymore that your life will come apart at the seams."

-"Focus on the family," a self-identified Christian anti-abortion organization in the US, calls it the "trauma of abortion."
+"Focus on the family," a self-identified Christian anti-abortion organization in the US, calls abortion a "trauma."

 In a post on its website, the organization says that "many women who have had an abortion are not able to process the painful thoughts and emotions — especially guilt, anger and grief — that arise from an abortion experience, [nor can they] identify, much less grieve, their loss."